-Norman E. Borlaug, a Noble Laureate, and an American agronomist led initiatives worldwide that contributed to the extensive increases in agricultural production termed the Green Revolution.
-He is, thus, called the Father of the Green Revolution.
+Norman E. Borlaug, a Noble Laureate, and an American agronomist, who led initiatives worldwide that contributed to the extensive increases in agricultural production termed the Green Revolution.
+He is, thus, called as the Father of Green Revolution.

 Green Revolution can be defined as a process of achieving a great increase in the production of food grains with the application of modern methods and techniques.
 In other words, it means achieving high productivity or multiple folds of food grains per unit of land.

-What were the factors responsible for the adoption of the Green Revolution in India?
+What were the factors responsible for the adoption of Green Revolution in India?